LibreCAD/docs/ref/Tools.rst

    :widths: 40, 10, 20, 110

     "Centre, Point", |icon18| ,"ci, circle","Draw a circle with a given radius by assigning a centre point and a point on the circumference."
-    "Centre, Radius", |icon19| ,,"Draw a circle with a given radius centred at an assigned point on the circumference."
     "2 Points", |icon20| ,"c2, circle2","Draw a circle with a given diameter by assigning two opposite points on the circumference."
     "2 Points, Radius", |icon21| ,,"Draw a circle with two points on the circumference and with an assigned radius. " "3 Points", |icon22| ,"c3, circle3","Draw a circle assigning three points on the circumference."
-    "Concentric", |icon23| ,,"Draw a circle concentric, with the same centre point, to an existing circle."
-    "Circle Inscribed", |icon24| ,,"Draw a circle inside an existing polygon of four sides or more."
-    "Tangential 2 Circles, Radius", |icon25| ,,"Draw a circle tangential to two circles with a given radius."
+    "Centre, Radius", |icon19| ,,"Draw a circle with a given radius centred at an assigned point on the circumference."
     "Tangential, 2 Circles, 1 Point", |icon26| ,,"Draw a circle tangential to two existing circles and assigning a centre point to establish the radius."
     "Tangential, 2 Points", |icon27| ,,"Draw a circle tangential to an existing circle and define the diameter and placement by assigning two points on the circumference."
     "Tangential, 2 Circles, Radius", |icon28| ,,"Draw a circle tangential to two existing circles with a given radius."
     "Tangential, 3 Circles", |icon29| ,"ct3, tan3","Draw a circle tangential to three existing circles and/or lines."
+..
+    "Concentric", |icon23| ,,"Draw a circle concentric, with the same centre point, to an existing circle."
+    "Circle Inscribed", |icon24| ,,"Draw a circle inside an existing polygon of four sides or more."

 Curve